danielscholl-osdu/legal/docs/tutorial/ComplianceService.md

 If it is marked compliant, data that was not allowed for consumption can now be consumed through your services.

+Time to expire should be configurable on deployment level.
+We should be able to provide list of all time periods before LegalTag expires.
+This will be achieved by introducing new environment variable `legaltag.expirationAlerts`.
+Format is comma separated values which consists of number and letter suffix, for example: 3d,2w,1m
+Where suffix letter should represent this time periods:

+* #d - # number of days
+* #w - # number of weeks
+* #m - # number of months

 [Back to table of contents](#TOC)

 ## Version info endpoint